validatedpatterns/docs/content/learn/validated.md

 [https://github.com/hybrid-cloud-patterns](https://github.com/hybrid-cloud-patterns),
 and will receive on-going assistance from the Validated Patterns team.

+### Nominating a Community Pattern to become Validated

+If there is a community pattern that you believe would be a good candidate for becoming validated, please email hybrid-cloud-patterns@googlegroups.com at least 4 weeks prior to the end of a given quarter in order for the necessary work to be considered as part of the following quarter’s planning process.

+Please be aware that each Validated Pattern represents an ongoing maintenance, support, and CI effort.
+Finite team capacity means we must critically balance this cost against the potential customer opportunity.
+A “no” or “not yet” result is not intended as an insult against the pattern or its author.

 ## Requirements

 Validated Patterns have deliverable and requirements in addition to those